vita-epfl/monoloco/README.md

 with all the predictions without ground-truth matching.

 Below an example with and without ground-truth matching.
 They have been created (adding or removing `--path_gt`) with:
-`python3 src/main.py predict --networks monoloco --glob docs/002282.png --output_types combined --scale 2
+`python3 -m monoloco.run predict --networks monoloco --glob docs/002282.png --output_types combined --scale 2
 --model data/models/monoloco-190513-1437.pkl --n_dropout 100 --z_max 30`

 With ground truth matching (only matching people):